• Skip to primary navigation

 • Add the shredded papaya to the mortar, or bowl.
 Begin pounding until papaya is evenly coated with sauce and tomatoes have been slightly smashed.
 For the bowl method, use a large spoon to incorporate all the ingredients.

-• Then add your peanuts, taste, and see if additional lime juice, fish sauce, or sugar is needed.
+• Add the peanuts, taste and see if additional lime juice, fish sauce, or sugar is needed.

 Video